dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-test-point4d-structures-for-equality-and-inequality.md

 ---
-title: "How to: Test Point4D structures for equality and inequality" ms.date: "03/30/2017"
+title: "How to: Test Point4D structures for equality and inequality"
+description: Learn how to test Point4D structures for equality and inequality. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "inequality [WPF], testing Point4D structures for"